Skip to content

 Preparation and Assumptions#

-Both systems have to be on the same i-doit version
+Both systems must use the same i-doit version!

 You have to observe a few things to guarantee a smooth migration:

-3. The commands shown here apply to a current Debian GNU/Linux and should be modified in correspondence with the environment.
-Avoid a blind approach regarding the execution of commands.
+5. The commands shown are suitable for a current Debian GNU/Linux and should be adapted to the corresponding environment.
+Blind execution of the commands should be avoided

 Preparation of the New System#